-The capacity of cutting-edge research could be further strengthened with the availability of core facilities such as modern analytical equipment (HPLC-MS/MS), solid state NMR, and electronic microscopes.
+- The capacity of cutting-edge research could be further strengthened with the availability of core facilities such as modern analytical equipment (NMR and solid-state NMR as well as electronic microscopes). - The opportunities for interprofessional learning in a real-world clinic should be implemented and utilized.